-He was the Utah pioneer for the Hughes Family.
-After serving a mission for his church, he moved to Utah and attended Utah Valley State College and BYU.
+After serving a mission for his church, Greg moved to Utah to work on a political campaign and ended up staying, attending Utah Valley State College and BYU.

-In 2002 he was elected to the Utah House of Representatives.
-Hughes served as the Chairman of the House Education Committee and was the founder of the Conservative Caucus.
+In 2002, he was elected to the Utah House of Representatives.
 In 2010 and 2012 he was elected as the House Majority Whip and in 2014 and 2016 his colleagues elected him as the Speaker of the House.
-Greg retired from the Legislature at the end his term in 2018.
+He also served as Chairman of the House Education Committee and he founded the Conservative Caucus.

 During his time in the Legislature, Greg passed legislation to implement state spending limitations, reformed Utah’s liquor laws, created a public private partnership early childhood education program that has become a model across the country, has been a leader in education reform, and supported truth in bonding and other spending reform legislation.
 Hughes was a key figure in passing comprehensive tax reform that lead to a flatter state income tax and $400 million in tax cuts.

 He is known as a champion for our veterans running bills and supporting legislation that reflect the gratitude and respect that we all feel for our military men and women.
 He created the Utah Department of Veterans and Military Affairs, passed a tuition waiver for Purple Heart recipients, passed the Scott B. Lundell Tuition Waiver that provides free college tuition to surviving dependents of National Guard members killed on active duty, passed a property tax exemption for disabled veterans, increased the pay for members of the National Guard, and he negotiated the development of three new veterans nursing homes